New York Is Pricy. Take These 10 Steps to Get Your Money Under Control

 You can never have enough money.
 We’re at no loss for smart ways to earn extra money without doing extra work, but here are some you can actually start right now.

-Sign up for the websites below on your smartphone, and start earning extra money every month — up to $600 per year!
+Sign up for the websites below on your smartphone, and start earning extra money every month!

 - Paribus is a tool that gets you money back for your online purchases.
 It's free to sign up, and once you do, it will scan your email archives for any receipts.
 If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund anytime there’s a price drop.